MinYaoJhu/Advanced_R/Ch6_Functions_1.md

 ```
 ## [1] 2 3
 ```
+> The use of anonymous functions allows concise and elegant code in certain situations.
+However, they miss a descriptive name and when re-reading the code, it can take a while to figure out what they do.
+That’s why it’s helpful to give long and complex functions a descriptive name.

 4. What function allows you to tell if an object is a function?
 What function